work from a strength-based perspective, which uses the client’s history

 therapy in vital ways, so I coordinate treatment with physicians,

-psychiatrists, registered dietitians, naturopathic practitioners, and
+psychiatrists, neurofeedback providers, registered dietitians, naturopathic practitioners, and

-other types of providers as appropriate.
+other types of professionals as appropriate.